kerry-he/qics/docs/source/guide/matrices.rst

 >>> qics.vectorize.mat_to_vec(X).T
 array([[0., 1., 2., 1., 3., 4., 2., 4., 5.]])

-This is equivalent to using :func:`numpy.reshape` to reshape the matrix into a vector, i.e., ``X.reshape(-1, 1).T``.
+This is equivalent to using :obj:`numpy.reshape` to reshape the matrix into a vector, i.e., ``X.reshape(-1, 1).T``.

 Sometimes it is also useful to vectorize matrices in a more compact fashion